Clastify logo

 Induction made large-scale electrical generation possible.
 Mechanical energy from falling water, steam turbines, wind turbines or engines can be transferred to electrical energy by rotating coils or magnetic fields.
 This was one of the major physics-to-engineering steps behind industrial electrification: energy could be generated centrally, carried by cables, and used far from the original energy source.

-The efficiency of electricity generation depends strongly on the source and on the chain of energy transfers before the generator.
+The efficiency of electricity generation depends strongly on the source and on the sequence of energy transfers before the generator.
 A hydroelectric station has a different loss chain from a fossil-fuel or nuclear station, where thermal processes and turbines come before the generator stage.
 In every case, the generator cannot deliver electrical energy unless mechanical energy is supplied to it, and Lenz’s law explains why a loaded generator is harder to turn.

 Faster rotation changes two things